Why apply DEM simulations to the pharmaceutical development process?

-Therefore, we have prepared this article to answer questions about computational simulation and Discrete Element Method (DEM) for this sector.
+Therefore, we have prepared this blog to answer questions about computational simulations and Discrete Element Method (DEM) in the pharmaceutical sector.

-Why should I use a physics-based process modeling technique?
+Why should I use a modeling tool?
 Ultimately I need to provide experimental data for the regulatory submission.

 I use statistical models that are fast and work very well.
 Why should I use first principle models?